 The City of Gresham has supported a number of projects over the years, and in the current year, to reduce the level of poverty and increase the capacity of families to earn living wages.
 Workforce development and training efforts are supported through the Living Solutions program which assists low-income persons to gain job skills and then places those individuals in career-path jobs.
-Additionally, the City will fund a project to develop micro-enterprises.
-This will be completed by Self-Sufficiency with Entrepreneurship (Micro Enterprise Services of OR - MESO.
-The City also engages with regional partners to plan and implement improvements to the transportation system.
-One of the primary regional projects underway is design for the Division Transit Project which will construct the Metro region's first bus rapid transit system.
-It will link Downtown Gresham with Downtown Portland.
-Additionally, the City is about to adopt its first ever Active Transportation Plan
+Additionally, the City is providing funding for IRCO to partner with Living Solutions to address similar needs in Gresham's immigrant and refugee community.
+The City is also working with regional partners to improve the transportation system, notably the bus-rapid-transit system (BRT) along Powell and Division and to the employment campuses in northeast Gresham, including Mt.
+Hood Community College.